 Privacy-Enhancing Technologies (PETs)

-We are currently in the early stages of new research projects on privacy-enhancing technologies (PETs).
+We are currently investigating how to apply privacy-enhancing technologies (PETs) to stream processing systems.
 Privacy-enhancing technologies are techniques that allow privacy to be preserved when dealing with data, e.g. by minimizing the amount of data that needs to be shared between multiple parties, preferably without losing functionality.

 In particular, we are looking into Zero-Knowledge Proofs (ZKPs), a technique that allows one party to prove to another that a computation was performed correctly, without revealing the input data.
 This technique may be applied in cases where multiple parties want to exchange insights extracted from data, without revealing the raw data itself, e.g. because it is commercially sensitive or contains personal information.